phelipetls/blog/content/posts/getting-salesforce-reports-with-vba/index.md

-The function looks way more involved because we have to get the report headers (the `label` property of each object inside `.reportExtendedMetadata.detailColumnInfo`, the ones you see in the browser), which is the "API name" of the identifier column (an internal value), which we will need to filter its values.
+The function looks way more involved because we have to get the report headers (the `label` property of each object inside `.reportExtendedMetadata.detailColumnInfo`, the ones you see in the browser).

+We also need the identifier column API name (an internal value), which we will need to filter it.

 ```vb
 Sub DownloadEntireReport(ReportId As String, _